zhy1369800/claude-code-router/README.md

 ## Sponsors

-Thanks to the following sponsors:
+Thanks to the following sponsors for supporting the continued development of this project:

 @Simon Leischnig (If you see this, feel free to contact me and I can update it with your GitHub information)
 [@duanshuaimin](https://github.com/duanshuaimin)